firstbirdtech/api-docs/source/index.html.md

 # Firstbird API Documentation

 This section covers the Core Concepts of the Firstbird REST API, as well as serving as a complete reference for all of the Firstbird resources as well as the operations that it is possible to perform with them.
+The documentation also includes information about the Firstbird Webhooks integration which you can use to be informed of the latest actions in your Firstbird account.